-One of the most wonderful truths Diana’s Lord John teaches us is that love is a gift to be honored even if it is never returned.
+One of the most wonderful truths Diana’s Lord John teaches us is that love is a gift to be honored even if it is never returned in kind.
 Lord John makes a conscious choice to love Jamie because to not love him would leave a hole in his soul.

 "I hated him for as long as I could.
 But then I realized that loving him...that was part of me, and one of the best parts.
 It didn't matter that he couldn't love me, that had nothing to do with it.
 But if I could not forgive him, then I could not love him, and that part of me was gone.
 And I found eventually that I wanted it back."

 One of the most character revealing conversations between the two men was over Jamie’s young son William.
 John had rightfully guessed William’s true parentage and came to Helwater to tell Jamie he would be marrying William’s Aunt Isobel.
 This will essentially make him the “orphaned” William’s step-father.
 Jamie tells Claire that he tested LJG’s motives by offering him his body in exchange for John taking good care of William.
 He assures her if Lord John had failed that test he would have cut his throat right there and then.